grumpyjames/birding-almanac/blog/mid-wales-part-one-llandovery/mid-wales-part-one-llandovery.md

 Oak to much sunnier scrub.
 The path has clearly not been heavily walked for some time, and we have to fight our way through quite a lot of foliage, and even more flies.
-It's a relief as the landscape changes again into what we guess is a commercially managed forest and the flies sod off.
+It's a relief as the landscape changes again into what we guess is a commercially managed forest and the flies buzz off.

 <figure class="figure">
     <img